milon19/reactjs-absolute-basics/README.md

 # React Absulate Basics
-This is an absulate basic project on react.
+This is an absolute basic project on react.
 This project covered:

 <ul>
     <li>Create Component (Function based and Class based).</li>